midani-47/High-Performance-Computing/DOCUMENTATION.md

 - **Batched Processing**: Processing transactions in batches reduces communication overhead
 - **Local Model Loading**: Each process loads the model locally to avoid model serialization/deserialization overhead
 - **Efficient Communication**: Only transaction data and prediction results are communicated between processes
-- **Asynchronous Queue Integration**: The service doesn't block on queue operations, allowing for continuous processing
+- **Queue Prioritization**: The service checks both transaction queues and processes from the one with more messages first

 ## Limitations and Future Improvements